animaala/adversarial_CNN/dataset/traffic_sign/README.md

 ## Welcome to the Traffic Sign dataset

 The data is split 4 to 1 between ```/train``` and ```/validation```.
 This is slightly lower than the 6 to 1 split of the MNIST dataset.
 However data augmentation is used in the model to expand the training and test sets.
+Note you can follow the below instructions to create your own custom dataset for use with Tensorflow Convolutional Neural Networks.

 ### To create a dataset for Tensorflow to use: